Generic name: pembrolizumab (PEM broe LIZ ue mab)

-Pembrolizumab is often given when the cancer has spread to other parts of the body or cannot be surgically removed, or when other cancer treatments did not work or have stopped working.
+Pembrolizumab is often given when the cancer has spread to other parts of the body or cannot be treated with surgery or radiation, or when other cancer treatments did not work or have stopped working.

 Pembrolizumab may also be used for purposes not listed in this medication guide.

 Pembrolizumab can cause serious or life-threatening side effects.
 Some side effects may need to be treated with other medicine, and your cancer treatments may be delayed.
 You will need frequent medical tests to help your doctor determine if it is safe for you to keep receiving pembrolizumab.

-Call your doctor at once if you have: skin problems, vision problems, fever, swollen glands, neck stiffness, chest pain, cough, shortness of breath, severe muscle pain or weakness, diarrhea and severe stomach pain, blood in your stools, bruising or bleeding, dark urine, yellowing of the skin or eyes, a hormonal disorder (frequent headaches, feeling light-headed, rapid heartbeats, a deeper voice, increased thirst or urination, feeling cold, weight gain or loss), or a change in the amount or color of your urine.
+Call your doctor at once if you have: skin problems, vision problems, fever, swollen glands, neck stiffness, chest pain, cough, shortness of breath, muscle or joint pain, pale skin, weakness, diarrhea, severe stomach pain, blood in your stools, bruising or bleeding, dark urine, yellowing of the skin or eyes, a hormonal disorder (frequent headaches, feeling light-headed, rapid heartbeats, a deeper voice, increased thirst or urination, feeling cold, weight gain or loss), or a change in the amount or color of your urine.